Skip to main content

 4. Let your design breathe and embrace white space

-White space can work wonders for your website because it allows the design to breathe.
-This offers a number of benefits, including:
+White space (also called negative space) can work wonders for your website because i…

 Better visual hierarchy